 Pursuant to NH RSA 91-A, all Council meetings and the meetings of any subcommittee constituted by the Council are open to the public.
 Said meetings will be held in accessible facilities.
 Interpreters and other necessary services are provided at Council or Council committees / subcommittee meetings for members or participants so long as said services are requested within a reasonable time in advance of the meeting.

-The Council maintains website to provide public access to its membership list, plans, proceedings and other matters.
+The Council maintains a website to provide public access to its membership list, plans, proceedings and other matters.
 The date and location of all Council meetings and the meetings of Council committees/subcommittees will be posted on the Council website in accordance with state law, Title VI, 91-A. Minutes of each Council meeting are prepared and published on the Council website in accordance with timelines under state law, RSA 91- A.

 The agenda and minutes are sent to all Council members one week in advance of a meeting.
 Minutes and agendas may be sent electronically and/or by mail.
 Minutes are approved by the chair and the Council prior to publication in their final form on the NH Department of Health and Human Services/Bureau of Developmental Service website.
 The Department/Bureau will have a clearly identified section on its website for the Council’s agendas, minutes and other Council postings.
 Member organizations referenced in section I will be asked by the Council to have clearly identified links to the Council’s section of the Department/Bureau website on their organization’s website.